SomeWeekendReading/someweekendreading.github.io/_posts/2025-03-19-eye-of-sauron-at-mit.md

 - I've seen it bombed with paint balloons.
 - I've seen it with chairs welded to it.
 - I've even seen it buried in snow, which is remarkable given it's over 20 feet tall.
-(I wondered, that year, if they'd go under the snow with cutting torches and take it out piece by piece&hellip; until the spring melt revealed it was gone.
+(I wondered, that winter, if they'd go under the snow with cutting torches and take it out piece by piece&hellip; until the spring melt revealed it was gone.
 Fortunately, cooler heads prevailed.
-That one time, anyway.)
+Well&hellip; that one time, anyway.)

 <img src="{{ site.baseurl }}/images/2025-03-19-eye-of-sauron-at-mit-wbur-1.jpg" width="400" height="199" alt="M Browning @ WBUR: Giant eyes on the MIT Great Dome" title="M Browning @ WBUR: Giant eyes on the MIT Great Dome" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <img src="{{ site.baseurl }}/images/2025-03-19-eye-of-sauron-at-mit-wbur-2.jpg" width="400" height="261" alt="Robin Lubbock @ WBUR: 'Gaze to the Stars', or the Eye of Sauron at MIT" title="Robin Lubbock @ WBUR: 'Gaze to the Stars', or the Eye of Sauron at MIT" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">